nkolban/duktape-esp32/docs/classes.md

 });
 ```

 ###disconnect
-Disconnect from the currently connected access point when we are a station.
+Disconnect from the currently connected access point when we are connected as a station.

 Syntax:

 `disconnect()`

 ###getDNS
-Retrieve an array of the two IP addresses (as strings) that represent the two
-DNS servers that we may know about.
+Retrieve an array of the IP addresses (as strings) that represent the DNS servers that we may know about.

 Syntax: